-- 4.3.19 Principle three: The data should allow the model to reflect volatility and correlation of the risk positions.
-An AI should ensure that it does not understate the volatility of an asset (e.g. by using inappropriate averaging of data or proxies) and accurately reflects the correlation arising between risk factors. - 4.3.20 Principle four: The data should be reflective of prices observed and/or quoted in the market.
-Where data are not derived from real price observations, an AI should demonstrate that the data are reasonably representative of real price observations.
-The AI should periodically reconcile price data used in its internal model with front and back office prices.
-The AI should also document its approaches to deriving risk factors from market prices. - 4.3.21 Principle five: The data should be updated at a sufficient frequency (at a minimum on a monthly basis but preferably daily) in order to account for frequent turnover of positions in the trading portfolio and changing market conditions.
+- 4.3.21 Principle five: The data should be updated at a sufficient frequency (at a minimum on a monthly basis but preferably daily) in order to account for frequent turnover of positions in the trading portfolio and changing market conditions.
 Furthermore, where an Al uses parametric functions, e.g. regressions, to estimate risk factor parameters, these should be regularly re-estimated at a minimum on a bi-weekly basis.
 Calibration of pricing models in the internal models should also not be less frequent than the calibration of front office pricing models.
-The AI should have clear policies and sound processes for backfilling and/or gap-filling missing data. - 4.3.22 Principle six: The data used to determine stressed expected shortfall (ES{R,S}) should be reflective of market prices observed and/or quoted in the period of stress.
-The data for the ESRs model should be sourced directly from the relevant historical period whenever possible.
-There mav cases where be the characteristics of current instruments in the market differ from those in the stress period.
+The Al should have clear policies and sound processes for backfilling and/or gap-filling missing data. - 4.3.22 Principle six: The data used to determine stressed expected shortfall (ES{R.S}) should be reflective of market prices observed and/or quoted in the period of stress.
+The data for the ESR.s model should be sourced directly from the relevant historical period whenever possible.
+There mav be cases where characteristics of current instruments in the market differ from those in the stress period.
 Nevertheless, an Al should empirically justify any instances where the market prices used for the stress period in its internal models are different from the market prices actually observed during that period.
-Further, in cases where instruments that are currently traded did not exist during a period of significant financial stress, the Al should demonstrate that the prices used match changes in prices or spreads of similar instruments during the stress period.
+Further, in cases where instruments that are currently traded did not exist during a period of significant financial stress, the Al should demonstrate that the prices used match changes in prices or spreads of similar instruments during the stress period. - 4.3.23 Principle seven: An AI should limit the use of proxies, and proxies used should have sufficiently similar characteristics to the transactions they represent.
+Proxies should be appropriate for the region, quality and type of instrument they are intended to represent.
+The HKMA will assess whether methods for combining risk factors are conceptually and empirically sound.